 - Make sure you delete all your information in your Apple Pay Wallet when you change or swap your Apple device

-- Don’t tell anyone your passcode or any other security details.
-Barclays will never ask you for them so do not share with anyone.
-If you do let us know immediately at barclays.co.uk/contactus
+- Don’t tell anyone your passcode or any other security details relating to your device or Apple Pay.
+We’ll never ask you for them, so don’t share them with anyone.
+If you do, let us know immediately

 Information about you

-We are required to share anonymised information relating to your transactions with Apple to develop and improve its technology.
-This doesn't identify you – it is statistics about how customers have been using Apple Pay in general.
+We’re required to share anonymised information relating to your transactions with Apple, to develop and improve its technology.
+This doesn't identify you – they’re just statistics about how customers have been using Apple Pay in general.